weixinxu666/weixinxu666.github.io/_pages/about.md

 ---

 Hi!
 This is Xinxu Wei.
-I am a dual master student at McGill University and University of Electronic Science and Technology of China (UESTC).
-I am also a graduate researcher at Mila - Quebec AI Institute.
-My advisor is Prof. [Yongjie Li](https://neuro.uestc.edu.cn/vccl/lyj.html) at [Center for Visual Cognition and Brain-Inspired Computation (ViCBiC)](https://www.neuro.uestc.edu.cn/vccl/people.html) at UESTC.
+I am an incoming ECE Ph.D. student at [Lehigh University] (https://www1.lehigh.edu/).
+Before that, I was dual master student at [McGill University](https://www.mcgill.ca/) and [University of Electronic Science and Technology of China (UESTC)](https://www.uestc.edu.cn/).
+I was also a graduate researcher at [Mila - Quebec AI Institute](https://mila.quebec/en/).
+I have obtained my Bachelor's degree from UESTC in 2020.
 <br><br>
 I like playing basketball, cooking, watching movies and NBA games.
 I am the fan of Kobe Bryant.
 I enjoy reading papers and doing research.
 <br><br>